deusovi/deusovi.github.io/puzzlefiles/crypticclues.md

 Disguised scene target‼ (6, 5)

-"Sort of race" describes knight perhaps following east of hard pullers' second member (5½±½)
+"Sort of race" describes knight perhaps following east of hard pullers' second participant (5½±½)

-Bone near the ear canal's start, essentially to be taken in by (maybe) all humans (6±͓1)
+Bone near the ear canal's start, essentially to be taken in by (maybe) all humans (6±⃰1)